trajtracker/trajtracker/docs/source/paradigms/num2pos/input_data_format.rst

 - **text.background_colour**: Background color (R:G:B); or a semicolon-separated list of RGB's.

 - **text.size**: The textbox size, in pixels (width:height); or a semicolon-separated list of sizes

+- **fixation.text**: The text to show as fixation stimulus.
+This is applied only if config.fixation_type = 'text'